 Once the bully returned to his burrow, Aiden looked over the boxes in his floor.
 He was at least relieved that the packing part of his moving ordeal was behind him.
 Unsettledness was an apt description of his life in the small apartment, even without the current upheaval.
 Yet it was always more camouflage than true chaos.

-Scene: A potpie was placed in the microwave, and the six minutes of cooking time were used to doctor a piece of duct tape masking a hole in his shoe.
+A potpie was placed in the microwave, and the six minutes of cooking time were used to doctor a piece of duct tape masking a hole in his shoe.
 Some years the indigent man made as little as seven thousand dollars, but he had become wily over the years in hiding his destitution.
 In this instance, he employed Chaplinesque ingenuity by painting a piece of taped-over cardboard to match the tread on his sole.
-He could perhaps work more and afford better footwear, and even better groceries, but preferred working as little as possible and at jobs that required little intelligence and few interactions with others.
+He could perhaps work more and afford better footwear, and even better groceries, but preferred working as little as possible and at jobs that made few demands and required little interaction with others.
 He constantly reminded himself that he suffered because he was an artist, not because he was a masochist.

 His CD player was still unpacked; Schubert’s D887 String Quartet was inserted into its retractable tray.
 With headphones on, the audiophile began pitching back and forth from his waist at a steady clip.
 This was the most persistent of his tics, and with or without music, it was the one activity he did each day that completed him as a person.